rizinorg/book/src/basic_commands/sdb.md

 SDB is a simple string key/value database based on djb’s cdb disk storage and supports JSON and arrays introspection.

-There’s also the sdbtypes: a vala library that implements several data structures on top of an sdb or a memcache instance.

 SDB supports:

 - namespaces (multiple sdb paths)
 - atomic database sync (never corrupted)
 - bindings for vala, luvit, newlisp and nodejs